LadyNaggaga/DevFest_MSFTWorkshop/README.md

 DevFest 2016 Microsoft IoT Workshop.
 Requirements :  Hardware  Sparkfun Weather Shield + Particle Photon, [Visual Studio Code](https://code.visualstudio.com/Download) (free, opensource and available on Mac, Linux, and Windows),  Microsoft Azure account(ACTIVATE YOUR AZURE ACCOUNT USING [DREAMSPARK](https://www.dreamspark.com/Product/Product.aspx?productid=99)), [Node](https://nodejs.org/en/), and [Project Oxford API](https://www.projectoxford.ai/).

 ## Project description
+### Emotional Hardware
-We wil be  using the  Particle Photon and Microsoft Project Oxford Emotion API to detect your emotions.
+We will be  using the  Particle Photon and Microsoft Project Oxford Emotion API to detect your emotions.
+Are you anger, contempt, disgust, fear, happiness, neutral, sadness, or surprise?
 Before you come to the workshop please make sure to sign up for a free Azure account  using DreamSpark (instructions below), and  Microsoft account so you can access the Project Oxford API.

 ##Get your Azure Account